 Why Is Right Sizing Important?

 Right sizing became necessary because of one huge mistake that most organizations make as they migrate to the cloud.
-They tend to overprovision cloud resources under the wrong assumption that their on-premise infrastructure is rightly distributed.
+They often allocate too many cloud resources, assuming their on-premise infrastructure is well-balanced.

-In other words, organizations manage to transfer their existing inefficiencies to the cloud by replicating their already wasteful unoptimized on-site infrastructure.
+Organizations transfer inefficiencies to the cloud by replicating wasteful on-site infrastructure.
 As such, they end up raking in losses from the extra costs that pile up due to underutilized and unused cloud resources.

-The research then went ahead and analyzed the effect that right sizing would have had on the instances — based on real-world usage scenarios.
+The research analyzed the effect of right sizing on real-world usage scenarios.

 As it turns out, organizations would have been able to reduce their AWS spend by 36% through optimally sized resources.
 This means that right sizing alone would have cumulatively saved them more than $55 million per year.

 That’s the power of AWS sizing.
-It can save your organization a lot in wasted cloud spend by optimizing and streamlining your instances to retain only the resources your workload requires.
+Optimize your instances to retain only necessary resources.
+This can save your organization a lot of wasted cloud spend.

 11 Actionable AWS Right Sizing Tips